kevgo/vscode-markdown-ide/README.md

 <a type="configurationOptions">

-- **autocompleteTitleRegex:** By default, titles of auto-completed links are the titles of the linked document.
-To use only parts of the linked document title, provide a regular expression with one capture group.
-If the regular expression doesn't match anything, it falls back to the full document title.
+- **autocompleteTitleRegex:** By default, the auto-completion feature of this extension creates links with the full title of the linked document.
+You can provide a regular expression with one capture group to use only parts of the document title.

   As an example, let's say you want to link to a document with the filename `cpu.md` whose first line is `# Central Processing Unit (CPU)`.
 By default,